Barry Norman: Career

 Norman was, together with Elton Welsby, the main anchorman for Channel 4's coverage of the 1988 Summer Olympics in Seoul.

-Norman presented part of Comic Relief in 1990 and 1991.
+Also Norman presented part of Comic Relief in 1990 and 1991.

-He was for some years a regular radio broadcaster on BBC Radio 4.
+Norman was for some years a regular radio broadcaster on BBC Radio 4.
 In 1974, he presented Today, and was the first chairman of The News Quiz.
-He was the original presenter of the BBC Radio 4 transport and travel show Going Places and of its sister travel magazine, Breakaway.
-Other shows included The Chip Shop, an early 1980s series dedicated to the emerging home computer industry.
+He was the original presenter of the BBC Radio 4 transport-and-travel show Going Places and of its sister travel-magazine, Breakaway.
+Other shows included The Chip Shop, an early 1980s series dedicated to the emerging home-computer industry.
 In 1996, he presented an interview series for BBC Radio 5 Live.

-He was associated with the phrase "and why not?", which was often attributed to that of his puppet likeness on the satirical ITV show Spitting Image.
-Norman explained to Empire magazine in 2014, however, that it had originated from a Rory Bremner sketch show on Channel 4.
+Norman was associated with the phrase "And why not?", which was often attributed to that of his puppet likeness on the satirical ITV show Spitting Image.
+Norman explained to Empire magazine in 2014 that it had originated from a Rory Bremner sketch show on Channel 4.
 Norman later adopted the phrase himself, and it is the title of his 2003 autobiography.
 In 2008, Norman launched a brand of pickled onions using a recipe handed down through his family.

 Personal life

-He married author Diana Narracott on 12 October 1957; the couple lived in Datchworth, Hertfordshire, for many years, and both of their daughters (Samantha and Emma) were born there.
+Norman married author Diana Narracott (born 25 August 1933) on 12 October 1957; the couple lived in Datchworth, Hertfordshire, for many years and both of their daughters (Samantha and Emma) were born there.
 Diana Norman died on 27 January 2011 at the age of 77.
 Norman's 2013 book See You in the Morning was written as a celebration of their life together.

 Norman had a passion for cricket and wrote a book on the subject.
 He was a member of the MCC and enjoyed spending time at Lord's watching cricket.

-Politics
+Political views

-He was a supporter of the Liberal Democrats, having been a supporter of the Labour Party until the formation of the Social Democratic Party in 1981.
+Norman was a supporter of the Liberal Democrats, having been a supporter of the Labour Party until the formation of the Social Democratic Party in 1981.
 He named Shirley Williams as the politician he most admired.

 Death

-Barry Norman died in his sleep, aged 83, on 30 June 2017, at the Lister Hospital in Stevenage having been afflicted with lung cancer in his later years.
-He was buried in the graveyard of All Saints' Church, in Datchworth, Hertfordshire.
+Norman died in his sleep, aged 83, on 30 June 2017, at the Lister Hospital in Stevenage having been afflicted with lung cancer in his later years.
 A memorial service was held at St Paul's, Covent Garden in April 2018.